eProsima/vulcanexus/docs/rst/tutorials/core/deployment/easy_mode/easy_mode.rst

 .. note::

     If the tutorial is run using two hosts, the IP address of the ``EASY_MODE`` environment variable needs to be set to the IP address of the first host.
-    It is also posible to run the demo in a single host by opening two terminals and running the commands in each terminal.
+    It is also possible to run the demo in a single host by opening two terminals and running the commands in each terminal.
     In this case, the IP address should be set to the hosts's IP and only one discovery server will be used.

 After a moment, the listener should start receiving samples from the talker, meaning that both Discovery Servers are now connected to each other.